What Is Tonsilitis?

 How Do Tonsils Get Inflamed?

-Tonsillitis is also caused by the Influenza virus, which causes cold and flu, and also Ebstein-Barr virus, that causes infectious mononucleosis.
+Tonsillitis is also caused by the Influenza virus, which causes cold and flu, and also the Ebstein-Barr virus, which causes infectious mononucleosis.
 The other viruses include adenovirus, parainfluenza virus, enterovirus, and herpes simplex virus.
-Exposure to any of this microorganism through personal contact causes inflammation of the tonsils.
+Exposure to any of these microorganisms through personal contact causes inflammation of the tonsils.

 What are the Types of Tonsillitis?